ayinladesikiru/overflow-task/README.md

 Challenge 1b
 Time complexity of the identify_router() the challenge 1b is O(V + E),
 where V is the number of nodes in the graph and E is the number of edges in the graph.
+This is because the function iterates over all of the nodes in the graph once, and for each node, it iterates over all of the node's inbound and outbound edges.
+This results in a total of O(V + E) operations.

 Pipenv is used to create the virtul environment and use as package manager requests module is used to call the etherscan endpoint